-The festival of lights – Diwali or Deepavali – is the most popular festival in the Indian subcontinent.
-The underlying essence of Diwali revolves around light superseding darkness or figuratively, the triumph of goodness over evil.
-In that respect, glimmering diyas (lamps) adorn every nook and corners of the residence in the evening, followed by some fireworks and a delicious traditional banquet to top it all.
+The festival of lights – Diwali or Deepavali – is the most popular festival on the Indian subcontinent.
+The underlying essence of Diwali revolves around light superseding darkness, or the triumph of goodness over evil.
+Glimmering diyas (lamps) adorn every nook and cranny of every residence in the evening, and there are also fireworks and a delicious traditional banquet.

-The vibrancy of Hindu festivals is largely owed to Holi, a festival of colors and a harbinger of spring in India.
-The onset of Holi is marked by the burning of an effigy of Holika – an evil entity from Hindu mythology – to signify the reign of good over evil.
-The night of revelry around the bonfire mostly goes on until the embers die.
-The following morning kicks off with smearing color powder on each other, more carousal and occasionally involves the consumption of bhang—an intoxicating edible cannabis preparation!
+Holi is a festival of colour and a harbinger of spring in India.
+The onset of Holi is marked by the burning of an effigy of Holika – an evil entity from Hindu mythology – to signify the triumph of good over evil.
+The night of revelry around the bonfire goes on until the embers die.
+The following morning kicks off with people smearing coloured powder on each other, more carousal and occasionally the consumption of bhang, an intoxicating edible cannabis preparation.

-Onam is the official state festival of Kerala, celebrated with utmost fervor and festivities that include traditional sports like boat races and tug of war, among other things.
-The speculative legend behind the celebration of Onam is attributed to the homecoming of a demigod called Mahabali, likened to the legend of Holi festival and Holika.
-In both the cases, the celebration is owing to the triumph of hope over despair, although Mahabali is regarded with utmost respect as opposed to Holika.
-Onam is growing out of religious frontiers and establishing itself as a religiously diverse festival of Kerala.
+Onam is the official state festival of Kerala, and is celebrated with the utmost fervour and festivities that include traditional sports like boat races and tug of war.
+The legend behind the celebration of Onam concerns the homecoming of a demigod called Mahabali, and is similar to the legend of Holika and the Holi festival.
+In both cases, the triumph of hope over despair is celebrated, although Mahabali is regarded with the utmost respect and Holika is not.
+Onam is growing beyond religious frontiers and establishing itself as a religiously diverse festival in Kerala.

-Shiva is the foremost deity among the Hindu pantheon and regarded as the “destroyer.”
-Maha Shivaratri or “the great night of Shiva” is the night to commemorate the supremacy of Shiva by refraining from sleeping and instead praying to the great lord.
-Most dedicated disciples of Lord Shiva celebrate Maha Shivaratri by fasting and chanting the hymns to back the lord’s Tandava, a divine dance.
+Shiva is the foremost deity in the Hindu pantheon and regarded as the destroyer.
+Maha Shivaratri, or ‘the great night of Shiva’, commemorates the supremacy of Shiva.
+People refrain from sleeping and instead pray to the great lord.
+Most dedicated disciples of Lord Shiva celebrate Maha Shivaratri by fasting and chanting the hymns to Tandava, a dance performed by Lord Shiva.

-Lord Krishna’s prominence in the Hindu folklore needs no addressing.
-Krishna Janmashtami is the joyous festival celebrating the birth of Krishna with a lot of merriment through dancing and singing.
-The gaiety of Krishna Janmastami is often accompanied by competitions, notably breaking the pot filled with yogurt suspended high in the air.
-Competitors form human pyramids in an attempt to break the pot and spill the contents, which is formally offered as prasada (ritualistic offering) subsequently.
+Lord Krishna has a prominent place in Hindu folklore.
+Krishna Janmashtami is the joyous festival celebrating the birth of Krishna, with a lot of merriment, dancing and singing.
+The gaiety of Krishna Janmashtami is often accompanied by competitions, notably breaking a pot filled with yoghurt that is suspended high in the air.
+Competitors form human pyramids in an attempt to break the pot and spill the contents, which is then formally offered as prasada (ritual offering).

-Conforming to the Hindu calendar, the sun enters the makara (capricorn) zodiac on the January 14 every year.
-Also, Surya (the sun god) is worshiped all across the country with unparalleled devotion on this day.
-Although this day is popularly known as Makar Sankranti, the nomenclature varies from state to state, as does the corresponding customs.
-Tamils call it Pongal, Assamese celebrate it as Bihu, and the better part of north Indians term it as Lohri.
-Regardless of the monikers, Makar Sankranti is a festival made unique by its celebrations, ranging from kite-flying to bonfires and extensive rituals on the river banks.
+In the Hindu calendar, the sun enters the Makara (Capricorn) part of the zodiac on 14 January every year.
+Surya (the sun god) is also worshipped all across the country with unparalleled devotion on this day.
+Although this day is popularly known as Makar Sankranti, the nomenclature varies from state to state, as do the corresponding customs.
+Tamils call it Pongal, Assamese celebrate it as Bihu and most North Indians call it Lohri.
+Regardless of the monikers, Makar Sankranti is a festival made unique by its celebrations, ranging from kite-flying to bonfires and riverbank rituals.

-Ganesh Chaturti’s repute as one of the most popular festivals in the country is owed to its eccentricity, something the festival shares with its corresponding deity, Lord Ganesh.
-The deity in question, Ganesh, is the son of Lord Shiva, the destroyer.
-Yet, Ganesha is at odds with his father, by convictions and appearance.
-His face resembles that of an elephant, his witty and playful temperament inspires devotion from people of all age groups.
-Ganesh Chaturti commemorates the birth of Ganesh with formal offering of prayers to the clay idol of the deity.
-The idol is immersed in a water body amid festivities after a certain number of days.
+Ganesh Chaturthi’s status as one of the most popular festivals in the country is partly due to its eccentricity, something the festival shares with its corresponding deity, Lord Ganesh.
+Ganesh is the son of Lord Shiva, the destroyer.
+Yet Ganesh is at odds with his father in his convictions and appearance.
+His face resembles that of an elephant, while his witty and playful temperament inspires devotion from people of all age groups.
+Ganesh Chaturthi commemorates the birth of Ganesh with the formal offering of prayers to a clay idol of the deity.
+The idol is later immersed in a body of water amid further festivities.

-Akin to the recurring victory-of-good-over-evil trope in Hindu mythology, the legend behind Navratri festival has to do with Lord Rama’s triumph over Ravana, a demonic entity.
-Another alternative legend revolves around the victories of goddess Durga against the diabolical forces that walked the face of Earth.
-Navtari, meaning nine nights, is a period to honor the deities and plead for their blessings and goodwill.
-The invigorating festival centers around goddess Durga in the east India and goes by Durga Pooja.
-The world famous Dussehra of Mysore also falls on the final day of Navratri and the festival, as a whole, essentially serves as the precursor to the impending Diwali.
+Akin to the recurring theme in Hindu mythology of the victory of good over evil, the legend behind the Navratri festival has to do with Lord Rama’s triumph over Ravana, a demonic entity.
+An alternative legend revolves around the victories of the goddess Durga against the diabolical forces that once walked the face of the Earth.
+Navratri, meaning nine nights, is a time to honour the deities and plead for their blessings and goodwill.

-The epic poem of Ramayana has vast religious significance in Hinduism.
-Its protagonist, Lord Rama, with his divine prowess and benevolence, slays the immoral beings, conquers the realm, and establishes order in the process.
-The day marking the birth of Lord Rama is celebrated as Rama Navami and the observances include charity, recitals, and prayers.
+The epic poem of the Ramayana has vast religious significance in Hinduism.
+Its protagonist, Lord Rama, with his divine prowess and benevolence, slays immoral beings, conquers the realm and establishes order.
+The day marking the birth of Lord Rama is celebrated as Rama Navami, and the observances include charity, recitals and prayers.

-Conforming to the Hindu calendar, Ugadi is the new year’s day for Hindus.
-The festival of Ugadi is celebrated predominantly in the south Indian states of Karnataka, Andhra Pradesh, Tamilnadu, and the newly-formed Telangana.
-The premises are decorated with mango leaves, flowers, and other embellishments; floral patterns are drawn on the floor and savory snacks are prepared in a bid to welcome the new year on a high note.
-Additionally, the consumption of Bevu Bella—a blend of neem (bevu) and jaggery (bella) – is obligatory.
+Conforming to the Hindu calendar, Ugadi is New Year’s Day for Hindus.
+The festival of Ugadi is celebrated predominantly in the South Indian states of Karnataka, Andhra Pradesh, Tamil Nadu and Telangana.
+Premises are decorated with mango leaves, flowers and other embellishments; floral patterns are drawn on the floor, and savoury snacks are prepared in a bid to welcome the new year on a high note.
+Additionally, the consumption of bevu bella – a blend of neem (bevu) and jaggery (bella) – is obligatory.
 Neem is bitter in taste and jaggery is sweet; together, they signify the acceptance of life’s bitterness and happiness in equal parts.